Published on May 10, 2025 4 min read

 Solution:

-• Select use cases with measurable outcomes, such as cost savings or revenue generation, to demonstrate ROI.
+• Identify valuable use cases that yield quantifiable outcomes, such as cost savings or revenue growth.

 5. Overcoming Internal Resistance